-In 1905, after 10 years of missionary work in Africa, the Rev. Charles Fortesque is recalled to England, where his bishop gives him his new assignment, to minister ...
+In 1905, after ten years of missionary work in Africa, the Reverend Charles Fortescue (Sir Michael Palin) is recalled to England, where his Bishop gives him his new assignment, to minister ...
 See full summary »

 During WWII a youth deserts his country's army after a combat experience, but not before wounding his commanding officer with a knife in order to escape.
 The young man, now very emotionally...
 See full summary »

 A penniless middle-aged spinster scrapes by giving piano lessons in the Dublin of the 1950s.
 She makes a sad last bid for love with a fellow resident of her rundown boarding house, who imagines she has the money to bankroll the business he hopes to open.Written by

 10 of 13 people found this review helpful.

 Was this review helpful to you?

 | Report this